 Japan has lagged far behind Europe, but discussion of the convergence of broadcasting and communications livened up in 2018.
 In June 2018, the government’s Regulatory Reform Promotion Council presented a set of recommendations focused on this convergence.
 In the following month, a panel of experts at the Ministry of Internal Affairs and Communications produced a draft report endorsing regular online simulcasts of NHK TV programs on the proviso of changes to NHK’s receiving fees and so on.

 In light of these moves, consideration of the future of broadcasting in Japan was made a pillar of this year’s online symposium, as I mentioned at the outset, bringing forth discussion that is spotlighting the current situation, issues and prospects for broadcasting in Japan from a range of different angles.

-First up, Keiko Murakami, an executive researcher at the NHK Broadcasting Culture Research Institute, will report on the discussions that took place in Japan in the first half of this year under the title, Discussion and Issues Concerning a Future Vision of Broadcasting.
-Professor Takashi Uchiyama of the School of Cultural and Creative Studies at Aoyama Gakuin University will speak on the theme, “The Future of Television: Getting Back to the Basics of What Characterizes this Medium”, talking about its future by analyzing the distinguishing traits of different media, such as TV, newspapers, and the internet.
+First up, Keiko Murakami, an executive researcher at the NHK Broadcasting Culture Research Institute, will report on the discussions that took place in Japan from the first half of this year under the title, “Core Issues of Deliberations on the Future Shape of Broadcasting”.
+Professor Takashi Uchiyama of the School of Cultural and Creative Studies at Aoyama Gakuin University will speak on the theme, “The Future of TV: Back to basics, leveraging its strengths”, talking about its future by analyzing the distinguishing traits of different media, such as TV, newspapers, and the internet.
 I am looking forward to Professor Taro Komukai of Nihon University’s College of Risk Management speaking about the legal aspects of the convergence of broadcasting and communications.